-While computer games for educational purposes have been actively discussed in academic contexts for years, the ‘renaissance’ of board and card games has provided new opportunities of Eco Play using different media modalities and design affordances.
-These games both explicitly and implicitly address issues that are relevant to environmental literacy and promoting awareness of global sustainability.
-Below, a few prominent examples from different decades are listed as inspiration.
+While computer games for educational purposes have been actively discussed in academic contexts for years, the ‘renaissance’ of board and card games has provided new opportunities for ecoplay using different media modalities and design affordances than digital games.
+Below, a few examples from our mediography have been included as inspiration.

 Ecosystem is a card-drafting game in which players choose cards and place them into their play area turn by turn.
 The cards in a player’s grid make up their own personal ecosystem, and at game’s end, a player will have twenty cards in their ecosystem, with the game including eleven types of cards.
 Bears score by being placed next to bees and trout; trout score by being placed next to streams and dragonflies; and streams are compared at the end of the game, with the player who has the largest stream earning points.